Dr Ann Kelly is a Senior Lecturer (Associate Professor) in Global Health and Deputy Director of the MSc in Global Health & Social Justice programme.

 Her work has received support from a wide range of funders, including the Wellcome Trust, the UK Economic and Social Research Council (ESRC), the Bill and Melinda Gates Foundation and the Leverhulme Trust.

-She is a member of the steering committee of the UK Ebola Response Anthropology Platform, an initiative jointly funded by the Wellcome Trust and DFID to assist in the containment of the recent outbreak.
+She is a member of the steering committee of the UK Ebola Response Anthropology Platform, an initiative jointly funded by the Wellcome Trust and Department for International Development (DfID) to assist in the containment of the recent outbreak.

 - Emergency research and transitional research practices